Der-Eddy/discord_bot/README.md

     DISCORD_KAWAIICHANNEL: '207909155556687872' #OPTIONAL specified a channel where the :kawaii commands gets this pinned messages
     DISCORD_GREETMSG: '{emoji} Welcome {member} on my server!' #OPTIONAL sends a greet message to new user in the botserverid system channel
     DISCORD_LEAVEMSG: ':sad: {member} left the server' #OPTIONAL sends a leave message to the botserverid system channel
-    DISCORD_SELFASSIGNROLE: 'NSFW' #OPTIONAL allows to selfassign a role like NSFW on the BOTSERVERID

 In `games.py` kann man die Titel der "Playing-" Rotation anpassen.
 Platzhalter wie `{servers}` oder `{members}` sind möglich.